-Information on the College’s instructional facilities and laboratories is available from the Director of Auxiliary Services, 334-291-4954.
+Information on the College’s instructional facilities and laboratories is available from the Director of Facilities and Maintenance, 334-291-4954.
 Click here for detailed campus maps and facility layouts.

 Information on the College’s faculty is available from various College departments.
 Click here for the employee directory to contact a particular department.

 Chattahoochee Valley Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the Associate in Arts, Associate in Science, and Associate in Applied Science degree.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Chattahoochee Valley Community College.